msouza10/lpi_010_160_exam_br_version/lpi/README.md

-# Change kpi_questions.json to modify/add to the practice exam
+# Modify lpi_questions.json to modify/add to the practice exam